 4.6 Treasurer.

 4.6.1 Appointment.
-The Treasurer is nominated by the Rector and approved by a vote of the vestry.
+The Treasurer is nominated by the Rector and approved by a vote of the Vestry.
 The Treasurer shall hold office for a term of up to two (2) years and shall be eligible for reelection thereafter or until a successor is elected.
 The Treasurer shall serve at the pleasure of the Rector.

 4.6.2 Duties.
 It shall be the responsibility of the Treasurer to have oversight of Parish funds.
-In this capacity, this person shall accomplish the following tasks: (1) receive all Parish funds, and cause same to be counted and deposited in the name of and to the credit of the Parish, in such depositories as may be designated by the Vestry; (2) manage the accurate accounting of all money as directed by the Vestry and executed in accordance with the business methods prescribed in the Canons of the National Parish and Diocesan Canons; (3) disburse funds as may be ordered by the Vestry; and (4) render an account of all transactions and of the financial condition of the Parish to the Vestry at its regular meeting or whenever the Vestry may require.
+In this capacity, this person shall accomplish the following tasks: (1) receive all Parish funds, and cause same to be counted and deposited in the name of and to the credit of the Parish, in such depositories as may be designated by the Vestry; (2) manage the accurate accounting of all money as directed by the Vestry and executed in accordance with the business methods prescribed in the Canons of the National Church and Diocesan Canons; (3) disburse funds as may be ordered by the Vestry; and (4) render an account of all transactions and of the financial condition of the Parish to the Vestry at its regular meeting or whenever the Vestry may require.
 The Treasurer shall be bonded as required by the canons and there shall be an annual audit of the books of the Parish by a committee of the Vestry or persons designated by the Vestry who shall report back to the Vestry.
-The Treasurer may attend vestry meetings, but serves as a non-voting member.
+The Treasurer may attend Vestry meetings, but serves as a non-voting member.

 4.7 Additional Duties.
 Vestry shall have the authority to add duties and responsibilities to the enumerated offices not inconsistent with those set forth above in sections 4.2 through 4.6.2.